Casey Donovan (singer)

-Casey Donovan (born 13 May 1988) is an Australian singer, songwriter, actress, theatre actress and author, best known for winning the second season of the singing competition show Australian Idol in 2004.
-She won the competition at age 16, becoming the series' youngest winner.
+Casey Donovan (born 13 May 1988) is an Australian singer and actress, best known for winning the second season of the singing competition show Australian Idol in 2004.
+She won the competition at the age of 16, becoming the series' youngest winner.
 In 2017, Donovan won the third series of I'm a Celebrity...Get Me Out of Here.
 Donovan also hosted the NITV music show Fusion with Casey Donovan.

 Early life

-Casey Donovan was born in Condell Park, New South Wales, of indigenous descent to a family that included several relatives with musical careers, including her father, who along with his brothers are members of country band The Donovans.
-After her parents divorced, her mother and siblings moved in with stepfather Norm Axford.
-Growing up, Casey was always interested in singing and performing.
-Contact with the Donovan cousins fostered interest in both singing and playing guitar, which led to busking on the streets of Tamworth during the Country Music Festival when she was ten.
-Casey's musical interest was noticed at Bass Hill Public School and Georges Hall Primary but was not enough to have any public notice.
-It was not until attending Condell Park High that her talent became noticed and was supported especially by both her mother and stepfather.
+Casey Donovan was born in Bankstown, New South Wales, of indigenous descent to a family that included several relatives with musical careers, including her father, who along with his brothers are members of the country band The Donovans.
+It wasn't until attending Condell Park High that her talent became noticed and was supported especially by both her mother and stepfather.

 Career

 2004–2006: Australian Idol and For You

-In 2004, Donovan transferred to the Australian Institute of Music in Sydney and auditioned for the second season of Australian Idol, singing Kasey Chambers' "A Million Tears".
+In 2004, Donovan transferred to the Australian Institute of Music in Sydney and auditioned for the second season of Australian Idol singing Kasey Chambers' "A Million Tears".
 During the series, Donovan won a Deadly Award for Most Promising New Talent in Music.
 In November, Donovan was announced the winner of Idol over favourite Anthony Callea.
 Her success was marred by a typographical mistake by Australian Idol sponsor Telstra, in a half-page nationally run newspaper advertisement including what was assumed to be her website.
 The link was a memorial for the late American pornography actor of the same name.
-Telstra apologised for the error.
+Telstra apologized for the error.

-Donovan released her debut single "Listen with Your Heart" on 29 November 2004, which debuted at number 1 and was certified triple platinum.
-On 13 December 2004, Donovan released her debut album, For You, which debuted at number 2 and was certified double platinum.

-Australian Idol performances
+Australian Idol Performances

 In February 2005, Donovan released "What's Going On" which peaked at number 18 on the ARIA Charts.
 At the Deadly Awards 2005, Donovan won Single Release of the Year for "Listen with Your Heart" and Artist of the Year.
 At the ARIA Music Awards of 2005, Donovan was nominated for Highest Selling Single, losing to Anthony Callea's "The Prayer".
 In 2006, Donovan was dropped from Sony BMG.